Yundera/mesh-router-root/README.md

-# Mesh Router
+# Mesh Router and NSL.SH

-**A distributed mesh networking solution for self-hosted infrastructure**
+**A distributed mesh networking solution for self-hosted infrastructure named NSL.SH**

 This repository serves as the root "bookmark" for all Mesh Router projects, bringing together the various components that make up the mesh networking ecosystem.